|

 a sprawling place with 500 acres irrigated, maybe 20,000 acres

 total, beginning two miles further down Deep Creek.
+Gertrude Young knew what her husband

 wanted to deny, that Dan was uncommonly gifted and that his mind